escoand/rpi3_codesend/README.md

         switches:
           switch_a:
             friendly_name: Schwibbogen Küche
-            command_on: /config/bin/codesend.sh 123456 4
+            command_on: /config/bin/codesend 123456 4
-            command_off: /config/bin/codesend.sh 456789 4
+            command_off: /config/bin/codesend 456789 4

 ## HowTo

-Download these files and put them where you want.
+Download the binary file and put them where you want.
 I prefere the configuration folder so I have no problems with an update of my docker container.
 Thats it!